SkafteNicki/dtu_mlops/s7_deployment/apis.md

         Try it yourself.

-    3. Try to redo some of the exercise yourself using `curl`.
+    3. Try to redo some of the exercises yourself using `curl`.

 That ends the intro session on `requests`.
-Do not worry if you are still not completely comfortable with sending requests, we are going to return do how we do it in practise when we have actually created our own API.
-If you want to learn more about the `requests` package you can checkout [this tutorial](https://realpython.com/python-requests/) and if you want to see more example on how to use `curl` you can checkout [this page](https://gist.github.com/subfuzion/08c5d85437d5d4f00e58)
+Do not worry if you are still not completely comfortable with sending requests, we are going to return to how we do it in practice when we have created our API.
+If you want to learn more about the `requests` package you can check out [this tutorial](https://realpython.com/python-requests/) and if you want to see more examples of how to use `curl` you can check out [this page](https://gist.github.com/subfuzion/08c5d85437d5d4f00e58)

 ## Creating APIs

 Requests are all about being on the client side of our client-server architecture.
 We are now going to move on to the server side where we will be learning about writing the APIs that requests can interact with.
-An application programming interface (API) is essentially the way of the developer (you) telling a user how to use the application that you have created.
+An application programming interface (API) is essentially the way for the developer (you) tells a user how to use the application that you have created.
 The API is an abstraction layer that allows the user to interact with our application in the way we want them to interact with it, without the user even having to look at the code.

 We can take the API from github as an example <https://api.github.com>.
-This API allows any user to retrieve, integrate and send data to github without ever having to visit their webpage.
+This API allows any user to retrieve, integrate and send data to Github without ever having to visit their webpage.
 The API exposes multiple endpoints that have various
 functions:

-* <https://api.github.com/repos/OWNER/REPO/branches>: checkout the branches on a given repository
+* <https://api.github.com/repos/OWNER/REPO/branches>: check out the branches on a given repository
-* <https://api.github.com/search/code>: search through github for repositories
+* <https://api.github.com/search/code>: search through Github for repositories
 * <https://api.github.com/repos/OWNER/REPO/actions/workflows>: check the status of workflows for a given repository

 and we could go on.
-However, there may be functionality that github is not interested in users having access to and they may therefore choose not to have endpoints for specific features (1).
+However, there may be functionality that Github is not interested in users having access to and they may therefore choose not to have endpoints for specific features (1).
 { .annotate }

 1. :man_raising_hand: Many companies provide public APIs to interact with their services/data.
-For a general list of public APIs you can checkout this [page](https://github.com/public-apis/public-apis).
-For the Danes out there, you can checkout [this list](https://github.com/mauran/API-Danmark) of public and private APIs from Danish companies and organisations.
+For a general list of public APIs you can check out this [page](https://github.com/public-apis/public-apis).
+For the Danes out there, you can check out [this list](https://github.com/mauran/API-Danmark) of public and private APIs from Danish companies and organizations.

 The particular kind of API we are going to work with is called REST API (or RESTful API).
 The REST API specify specific constraints that a particular API needs to fulfill to be considered RESTful.
-You can read more about what the six guiding principals behind REST API is [on this page](https://restfulapi.net/) but one of the most important to have in mind is that the client-server architecture needs to be stateless.
+You can read more about what the six guiding principles behind REST API [on this page](https://restfulapi.net/) but one of the most important to have in mind is that the client-server architecture needs to be stateless.
 This means that whenever a request is send to the server it needs to be self-contained (all information included) and the server cannot rely on any previously stored information from previous requests.

 To implement APIs in practise we are going to use [FastAPI](https://fastapi.tiangolo.com/).
 FastAPI is a *modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints*.
-FastAPI is only one of many frameworks for defining APIs, however compared to other frameworks such as [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [django](https://www.djangoproject.com/) it offers a sweet spot of being flexible enough to do what you want without having many additional (unnecessary) features.
+FastAPI is only one of many frameworks for defining APIs, however, compared to other frameworks such as [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [django](https://www.djangoproject.com/) it offers a sweet spot of being flexible enough to do what you want without having many additional (unnecessary) features.